gabiilimaa1996-sudo/front_serverest_dev/README.md

 - cart uniqueness per user verification
 - filters by `_id`, `idUsuario`, `precoTotal`, and `quantidadeTotal`

-The setup creates an admin user, authenticates, creates a product, and creates a cart with `POST /carrinhos`, reducing dependency on pre-existing environment data [2].
+The setup creates an admin user, authenticates, creates a product, and creates a cart with `POST /carrinhos`, reducing dependency on pre-existing environment data.

 ## How to run